kjswartz/Hockey_League_App/HockeyLeagueAppPlan.md

 3. teams must belong to a league (dropdown select form for leagues)
 4. New teams must be approved by admin
 5. Create Team views (Member view / visitor view)
-6. visitor view: flat front page with players, schedule, contact info
+6. visitor view: flat front page with users, schedule, contact info
-7. Players should be able to request to join team (link)
+7. Users should be able to request to join team (link)
-8. Team owner's should be able to approve Players/drop players
+8. Team owner's should be able to approve Users/drop users
 9. Team membership area should have forum, calendar function, schedule
 10. Team owners should be able to set/revoke permissions
 11. Setup routes for team views